mathewbuck/lua/README.md

 # Lua
-fish.lua: Purpose is to ease development of console applications by implementing common used tools in an efficient s way
+fish.lua purpose:  Streamline development of console applications by implementing common used tools in an efficient s way

 ***Module:***